raspberrypilearning/n-days-of-christmas/worksheet.md

 		verbs = []
   ```

-1. You can get all the verbs by finding words that end in `ing`.
+1. You can get all the verbs by finding words that end in '-ing'.
 A little bit of string slicing can help you get this.
 Switch over to the interpreter and try out the following.

 1. This gets you the first character of the string `Hello`.